 It was 20:00hrs, in May of 2010, when I arrived at Fiumicino Airport in Rome.
-As we flew in over the ranges, and the villages, and I heard that Captain tell the cabin crew to prepare for landing, I looked out the window at Italy for the first time; I was so happy.
+As we flew in over the ranges and the villages, and I heard that Captain tell the cabin crew to prepare for landing, I looked out the window at Italy for the first time; I was so happy.
 So happy that there are no words to describe the excitement that was surging through me.
 I smiled through the entire landing and taxiing.
 I can still feel that feeling now… and I still smile like that when I land in a new destination.

 Luckily the horde of other people disembarking were getting on the Sky Train and I decided I might as well follow them.
-When I got to customs, customs officers opened a special lane for AU/NZ passport holders.
-YAY!
-That made the huge line much smaller!
+When I got to immigration, immigration officers opened a special lane for AU/NZ passport holders; YAY!
+This made the huge line so much smaller!
 I went straight to baggage claim to collect my bags and before I knew it I was outside of the airport…

-I kind of had to take it in for a second before I remembered what I was doing.
-Because it was my first time ever out of my comfort zone I thought a taxi may have been the safest bet for me to actually get where I needed to go.
-I found a taxi right outside the terminal and got them to drop me off at Termini Train Station.
+I had to take it in for a second before I remembered what I was doing.
+Because it was my first time ever out of my comfort zone I thought a taxi may have been the safest bet for me to actually get to the train station without getting lost.
+I found a taxi right outside the terminal and got them to drop me off at Termini Station.
 It cost me around 50€.
 Whilst I was in the taxi I decided to call mum to let her know that I arrived, not remembering about the time difference.
-Apparently in was 4:30am when I rang her – haha sorry mum.
+Apparently in was 04:30hrs when I rang her back in Aus – oops, sorry mum!

-This was a really interesting experience and by the time I figured out what counter I needed to go to it was 9:30pm.
-I had some instructions from the course coordinator which told me how to find the right train but I decided it best to just ask the lady at the ticket counter.
+This was a really interesting experience and by the time I figured out what counter I needed to go to it was 21:30hrs.
+I had some instructions from my course coordinator which told me how to find the right train, but I decided it best to just ask the lady at the ticket counter.
 Thankfully she spoke English and could tell me what I needed to do.

-By the time I had done this, and found a seat on the right train, I was so tired.
-I accidentally fell asleep for a little on the train until the conductor woke me up to check my ticket.
-Luckily he did this because the stations were not getting announced so I had to keep a keen eye on where I was.
+I was so exhausted by the time we were on our way that I accidentally fell asleep for a little bit on the train.
+The conductor woke me up to check my ticket, and luckily he did this because the stations were not getting announced so I had to keep a keen eye on where I was.

 You may also be interested in A Walk Through San Gemini…